ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 This section will discuss exposure related to DMARC aggregate reporting.

-## Data Exposure Considerations

-Aggregate reports are limited in scope to DMARC policy and disposition results, to information pertaining to the underlying authentication mechanisms, and to the domain-level identifiers involved in DMARC validation.

-Aggregate reports may expose sender and recipient identifiers on domain level, specifically the RFC5322.From domain.
-No personal information such as individual email addresses, IP addresses of individuals, or the content of any messages, is included in reports.
-However, low-traffic reports may allow a mapping of 'record' elements to individuals due to a lack of aggregated data.
-A Domain Owner might add a unique user identifier to messages (e.g., as DKIM selector) that allows a tracking of individual users in aggregate reports.

-Domain Owners requesting reports will receive information about mail claiming to be from them, which includes mail that was not, in fact, from them.
-Information about the final destination of mail where it might otherwise be obscured by intermediate systems will therefore be exposed.

-When message-forwarding arrangements exist, Domain Owners requesting reports will also receive information about mail forwarded to domains that were not originally part of their messages' recipient lists.
-This means that destination domains previously unknown to the Domain Owner may now become visible.

-Disclosure of information about the messages is being requested by the entity generating the email in the first place, i.e., the Domain Owner and not the Mail Receiver, so this may not fit squarely within existing privacy policy provisions.
-For some providers, aggregate reporting is viewed as a function similar to complaint reporting about spamming or phishing and are treated similarly under the privacy policy.
-Report generators (i.e., Mail Receivers) are encouraged to review their reporting limitations under such policies before enabling DMARC reporting.

 ## Report Recipients

 A DMARC record can specify that reports should be sent to an